jinja2cpp/Jinja2Cpp/README.md

 })";
 ```
 This template uses two significant jinja2 template features:
-1. 'set' statement.
+1. The 'set' statement.
 You can declare new variables in your template.
 And you can access them by the name.
-2. if-expressions.
+2. if-expression.
 It works like a ternary '?:' operator in C/C++.
-In C++ the code from the sample could be written this way:
+In C++ the code from the sample could be written in this way:
 ```c++
 std::string prefix = !descr.nsScope.empty() ? descr.nsScope + "::" : "";
 ```
 I.e. left part of this expression (before 'if') is a true-branch of the statement.
-Right part (after 'else') - false-branch, which could be omitted.
-As a condition you can use any expression, convertible to bool.
+Right part (after 'else') - false-branch, which can be omitted.
+As a condition you can use any expression convertible to bool.

 ## Other features
 The render procedure is stateless, so you can perform several renderings simultaneously in different threads.
 Even if you pass parameters: